Developing the first plugin

 @FileTypeResolverRegistration

-Now as promised we move on to @FileTypeResolverRegistration.
-This annotation is defined in FileSupport Core (BatMass) module.
-What it does is it registers an instance of FileTypeResolver in the ‘layer’ file.
+in the ‘layer’ file.
 If you've read/watched basic info about the NetBeans platform linked to in the beginning of this page, you should know that a platform application has a kind of an XML file in it which stores most configuration information.
 You can edit this file manually, however it is much less error prone to automate the process, and that is done with annotations and annotation processors.
 After you've annotate a class and try to build the module, the annotation processors are run first - they scan the source code for annotations that they (the processors) support and perform whatever actions are coded in them.
-With @FileTypeResolverRegistration annotation the FileTypeResolverRegistrationProcessor will read it and automagically create an entry in the ‘layer’.
-Also, there is not just a single layer file, each module can have its own layer and layers from all the modules comprising an application are merged before application starts.
+With @FileTypeResolverRegistration

-The good news is that the NetBeans IDE provides a GUI to check the contents of the layer.
-In the Project Explorer open FileSupport (BatMass) module, and expand the Important Files node in it, you will see the ‘XML Layer’ node in there.
+module, and expand the Important Files node in it, you will see the ‘XML Layer’ node in there.
 If you expand it, there are two entries:

-• <this layer> - this one contains the layer entries that this particular module has in its layer file
+- <this layer> - this one contains the layer entries that this particular module has in its layer file

-• <this layer in context> - this one shows the aggregated layer file for the whole application and the modifications/additions by the current module's layer are shown in bold font.
+- <this layer in context> - this one shows the aggregated layer file for the whole application and the modifications/additions by the current module's layer are shown in bold font.

 If you now take a look at Important Files for the module we're creating, you won't find the ‘XML Layer’ entry there.
-Even though the annotation processor did its job, the entry only appears there after you create the “manual” version of the file, thankfully, adding the file is very easy: right click the module node in the Project Explorer, select New -> Other -> Module Development -> XML Layer.
+Even though the annotation processor did its job, the entry only appears there after you create the “manual” version of the file, thankfully, adding the file is very easy: right click the module node in the Project Explorer, select New -> Other -> Module Development -> XML Layer

 You should now have the layer.xml file in the root of your source packages and also the ‘XML Layer’ node should have appeared under ‘Important Files’.
-If you've built the module, you'll also see the instance of UmpireSeTypeResolver has been registered under BatMass/FileTypeResolvers/features/umpire-se.
+If you've built the module, you'll also see the instance of UmpireSeTypeResolver

 Setting up the Node

 We're not done yet, this step only provided enough data to the system to be able to import the file in a project, we'll also need to specify how the file should be rendered in the Project Explorer.
-For that we need to register an implementation of FileNodeInfo interface in the layer.
-There's an annotation for that as well, see AgilentCefNodeInfo as an example.
+For that we need to register an implementation of FileNodeInfo

-This one is much simpler, I'll just copy-paste everything from the AgilentCefNodeInfo class and change names as appropriate:
+This one is much simpler, I'll just copy-paste everything from the AgilentCefNodeInfo

 @NodeInfoRegistration(